Portafilters guide for espresso fans

 There are two types of filter baskets for KitchenAid espresso machines: double wall (or pressurised) baskets and single wall (unpressurised) baskets.
 Your choice depends on the level of control you want over the brew process.
 Here’s how it works:

-Beginner’s choice: Double wall baskets for effortless espresso These have the usual mesh base, plus another 'wall' that acts like a holding area, with a small hole at the bottom.
-Extra pressure builds to force the coffee through this hole, ensuring the water finds its way through all the coffee grounds.
+Beginner’s choice: Double-wall baskets are pressurised to give more consistent extraction, ideal for beginner baristas.
 This means that pre-ground coffee, a less precise grind, or a slightly uneven tamp, can still give you good extraction, and a lovely cup of espresso.

-Expert’s choice: Single wall baskets for greater control Without the second wall, the only thing creating brewing pressure is the coffee grinds and how you tamp them – so precision in both is key.
+Expert’s choice: Single-wall baskets allow you more control so you can decide on the tamp pressure and so on for fuller-bodied shots.
 Coffee lovers prefer this type of filter basket, as it allows more control.
 You can experiment to find the best grind for your machine and beans, to give the fullest flavours and richness.
 Even if you’re a beginner, give this basket a go.
 You’ll be a pro in no time.

 Why is a portafilter 58mm diameter?